 Double Mints Boys-Love Manga by Dōkyūsei’s Nakamura Gets Live-Action Film in 2017 (Anime News Network)

-After the heartfelt, quiet (consensual!
-Look how consensual, BL genre!) love story of Nakamura’s last manga, yours truly is excited to see where this darker thriller is going.
+After the heartfelt, quiet (consensual! look how consensual, BL genre!) love story in Nakamura’s last manga, we’re excited to see where this darker thriller is going.

 “The manga’s story begins when Mitsuo Ichikawa hears the domineering voice of someone on the phone saying, “I killed a woman.”
 The man was his classmate in high school who had the same name as him.
 The voice brings back old, forgotten memories of the man, which revive old passions.
 Both Mitsuos reunite as accomplices, and their relationship, which had always been one between master and servant, begins to change into something new.”